PhilipBatten/PR-Agent-Lambda/README.md

 # AWS Lambda SQS Processor

-This project contains a Python-based AWS Lambda function that processes messages from an Amazon SQS queue.
+This project contains a Python-based AWS Lambda function that processes messages from an Amazon SQS queue and runs PR agent analysis on pull requests.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 1. Docker
-2. Python 3.11 or later
+2. Python 3.12 or later
 3. Make
 4. jq (for JSON formatting in test output)
 5. Terraform (for AWS deployment)